Lava explosion near Hawaii tour boat injures at least 23

 A "tiny new island" has been formed along the coastline, which the agency said Friday was "most likely part of the fissure 8 flower that's entering the ocean."
 The island is believed to be roughly 20 to 30 feet in diameter.

-Fox News' Mike Arroyo and Jeff Paul contributed to this report.
+Fox News' Mike Arroyo and Jeff Paul and The Associated Press contributed to this report.